brookstalley/E131/README.md

 ### API / Usage
 #### Notes
+There is a stand alone version (E131.ino) in the repo currently which is fully fuctional but the library version is not currently working.

 #### Initializers
 These are to initialize the network stack and should be in the ```setup()``` function of your sketch.